italia/developers.italia.it/en/legal-notice.md

 Links to external third party sites, indicated on this site, as well as embedded third party content is provided as a simple service to users.
-The indication of links to external third party sites or the inclusion of embedded content of third parties does not imply on the part of the Presidency of the Cabinet of any kind of approval or sharing of liability in relation to legitimacy, completeness and
+Links to external third party sites or the inclusion of embedded content of third parties does not imply on the part of the Presidency of the Cabinet of any kind of approval or sharing of liability in relation to legitimacy, completeness and